-Cauliflower carbonara is such a tasty dish that requires very few ingredients.
-It is a quick and easy pasta recipe that impresses all the people who eat it.
-It's sauce is made up of egg yolks, garlic and pasta water and it's flavor comes from the pancetta (Italian bacon).
+Pasta carbonara is a tasty dish Italian pasta recipe that requires very few ingredients and is quick to make.
+The creamy sauce for the carbonara is made up of egg yolks and pasta water and it's flavor comes from the pancetta (Italian bacon).
+This Italian carbonara is creamy and delicious and makes the perfect quick weeknight dinner.

-Here are what the steps look like when making this delicious cauliflower carbonara recipe:
+Here are what the steps look like when making this delicious pasta carbonara recipe:

 The very first thing that you want to do is to saute your pancetta (or guanciale if you are using that.)
 It should be nice and crisp and the fat rendered out which is going to give your pasta so much flavor.
 If you have made my pasta with pancetta with mushrooms, it is similar to that.